 A typical situation is a case where an American importer sues a Korean conglomerate in a U.S. Court and damages are awarded to the U.S. company.
 The damages may include liquidated, punitive and non-“actual” damages.
 The American importer, then, attempts to enforce the judgment in Korea.

 Be smart – sign the agreement, not, with a Korean conglomerate’s Korean HQ, but with the American subsidiary of the Korean conglomerate if, inter alia, the Korean subsidiary is capitalized and has assets to attach.
-Most Korean companies have substantial assets tucked away in Hong Kong, U.S. and in European companies.
+Most large Korean companies have substantial assets tucked away in Hong Kong, U.S. and in European companies.

 Please have an attorney with significant experience with enforcing judgments against Korean conglomerates review your agreement.
 Signing an agreement with a subsidiary poses, potentially, other risks.